 However, success is not equally distributed across all farms.
 The actual number of floricultural farms is decreasing (Figure 4).
-This is not simply a provincial trend, but a national one.
-Over the past 4 years, across Canada, 31,251 square feet of greenhouse production space is lost every week.
+This provincial trend also exists nationally.
+Over the past 4 years, across Canada, 31,251 ft square feet of greenhouse production space is lost every week.